palewire/django-bakery/docs/_build/html/_sources/settingsvariables.txt

 .. envvar:: GZIP_FILE_MATCH

-    Regular expression used to determine which files to add the 'Content-Encoding: gzip' metadata header to when syncinc to Amazon S3.
+    An uncompiled regular expression used to determine which files to have the 'Content-Encoding: gzip' metadata header added when syncing to Amazon S3.
     Defaults to include all .html, .xml, .css, .js and .json files.

     Only matters if you have set ``BAKERY_GZIP`` to ``True``.